woofpool/cardano-private-testnet-setup/3-USE_SCRIPTS.md

 ## 4. Create the database for cardano-db-sync

-- Modify the postgres connection file [here](postgres-conn/pgpass-privatenet) as necessary.
+- You may modify the postgres connection file [here](postgres-conn/pgpass-privatenet) if desired.
     - View more info on [PostgreSQL docs on pgpass file](https://www.postgresql.org/docs/12/libpq-pgpass.html)
     - The format of the pgpass file String is `host:port:database:user:password`
     - the host `/var/run/postgresql` refers to a socket directory, but can also be a standard DNS hostname